notsatan/auto-sub/README.md

 ### Miscellaneous Flags

-Flags that require a value while being used.
+Flags that require a value

 #### Root